 The rain passes in an hour, leaving the city with a dull and dirty glow.
 We walk back toward our casa particular as life returns to the streets after the storm.
 J stops for a haircut at the local barbershop — a tradition he follows in every country we visit.
-He never knows what he’s gonna get, but this guy in Havana does a better job than anyone in any other country.
+He never knows how it’s going to turn out, but this shop owner in Havana does a better job than anyone in any other country.
 For 10 bucks.

 We get to the casa particular and I’m sucked back into the allure of the balcony, and Havana in general.
 The afternoon turns to evening, I watch the world go by and I wonder why we waited so long to bypass the border and come to Cuba.
-As Americans, the story we hear is that Cuba is barely getting by without us … unable to really prosper without the support of its biggest neighbor.
-Certainly, the Cuban people do face a lot of challenges but in the one day I’ve been in Havana I’ve seen happiness, warmth, gratitude, ingenuity and prosperity.
+As Americans, the story we often hear is that Cuba is barely getting by without us … unable to really prosper without the support of its biggest neighbor.
+Certainly, the Cuban people do face economic challenges but in the one day I’ve been in Havana I’ve seen happiness, warmth, gratitude, ingenuity and prosperity.
 It is far from destitute and the people here have pride, energy and determination.
-Cuba is not a country of people sitting idle with their hands out wondering when help is going to arrive.

 The next two days take us even deeper into the heart of Havana.
 We hire a driver with a classic car to take us to the sights outside of La Habana Vieja.
 The Hotel Nacional sits along the malecón, overlooking the ocean.
 Our guide tells us it’s the first time in decades that the Cuban and American flags are able to hang side-by-side at the entrance, thanks to the diplomacy of Raúl Castro and Barack Obama.
 Everyone we talk to about the recent political developments is happy the two nations are reconciling.